lostechies/blog/_derickbailey/2011-12-12-composite-js-apps-regions-and-region-managers.md

 An in-depth use of the region manager has been covered in my Zombies post already.
 As a refresher, though, you only need to provide a Backbone view to the \`show\` method and the region manager will take over from there.

-[gist id=1468250 file=view.js]
+{% gist 1468250 view.js %}

 The usual \`close\` method exists so we can handle our zombie problems.
 I&#8217;ve also added a bit more to the API that the region manager can handle, making it more robust and allowing it to handle more complex UI needs.
 Specifically, an \`onShow\` method fires on your view if you&#8217;ve provided one, just after the view&#8217;s \`el\` has been added to the DOM.
 This method will let you call into code that expects the DOM elements to exist, to manipulate them.

 In this simple example, I&#8217;m using the \`onShow\` to fade the contents of the view in to view, using jQuery&#8217;s \`.show\` method and giving it a 500 milliseconds (1/2 of 1 second) time to do the fade.
 It&#8217;s a simple idea, but one that I&#8217;ve found is needed when using some libraries, such as the jQuery layout plugin.
 Again, this isn&#8217;t an idea that I came up with, either.
 I took this directly from my experience in working with WinForms applications. \`onShow\` is a standard event in the lifecycle of a Windows form, in .NET.
 It works well there, and it works well here in JavaScript, too.